The India-bound 2018 Honda CR-V will receive a 1.6-litre i-DTEC diesel engine for the first time.

 The fifth-generation Honda CR-V will come with a new diesel engine and 7-seat layout.

-Similar to the Thailand-spec model, the India-bound 2018 CR-V will feature more contemporary and edgier design than its predecessor.
-Most of its design and styling elements will be carried over from the BR-V and new-gen Civic.
-The fifth-gen CRV is designed on the new Civic’s modular chassis.
-That said, the Japanese carmaker will make multiple alteration to the Civic platform to accommodate an all-wheel drive system.
+The India-bound 2018 CRV 7-seater will get a more contemporary and edgier design than its previous model.
+Based on the new Civic’s modular platform, the new model will get Honda’s new design language.
+The Japanese automaker will make several alterations to the Civic platform to accommodate an all-wheel drive system.
 Interior packaging will be better and there will more legroom, especially for the rear seat occupants.

-Thanks to its 41mm longer wheelbase, the 2018 Honda CRV easily accommodates 7-seats layout along with a larger boot space.
+The New CRV will come with 41mm longer wheelbase, which makes easier to accommodate 7-seats layout along with a larger boot space.
 For the first time, the SUV will receive an automatic shutter grille tech lowering aerodynamic drag.
-Other key features will include a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, dual-zone climate control, an electric parking brake, high-quality soft-touch material and many more.
+Talking about features, the CRV SUV will get a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, dual-zone automatic climate control, an electric parking brake, high-quality soft-touch material and many more.
 Check Out – New-generation Honda CR-V Picture Gallery

 The 2018 Honda CRV 7 seater will bridge the gap that’s there above the existing CRV.
 Both HR-V and CR-V being 5-seaters might eat into each other’s sales, so a 7-seater CR-V makes a lot of sense for all markets.
 India will receive the same 7-seater CR-V model which is already on sale in Thailand.
 Though the Japanese carmaker hasn’t yet revealed the launch timeline of the vehicle, it is reported to hit showrooms sometime next year.
 Picture Gallery – Upcoming Honda Cars in India